pantheon-systems/documentation/source/docs/articles/organizations/saml-for-orgs.md

 * After the IdP authenticates the user, they are redirected to their Pantheon Dashboard.

 ## Terminus
-Users in a SAML-enabled Pantheon organization will be unable to  authenticate using Terminus.
+Users in a SAML-enabled Pantheon organization are unable to authenticate using Terminus.
 The current workaround is to add a machine user outside of the organization, add it as a team member to individual sites, and authenticate normally.
 See planned work to add [Authentication via keys or tokens](https://github.com/pantheon-systems/cli/issues/291) to Terminus.

 ## Managing Users

-Pantheon organization administrators can [Manage sites and teams with the organization dashboard](/docs/articles/organizations/managing-sites-and-teams-with-the-organization-dashboard/).
+Pantheon organization administrators can [manage sites and teams with the organization dashboard](/docs/articles/organizations/managing-sites-and-teams-with-the-organization-dashboard/).
 Automated user provisioning isn't available.

 ## Configure your IdP